torinriley/CSSAssets/README.md

 🔥 Features

-•	CSS Buttons: Stylish and responsive buttons with hover effects, animations, and 3D designs.
+-	CSS Buttons: Stylish and responsive buttons with hover effects, animations, and 3D designs.
-•	Toggle Switches: A variety of toggle switches, from iOS-style toggles to custom emoji and power switches.
+-	Toggle Switches: A variety of toggle switches, from iOS-style toggles to custom emoji and power switches.
-•	Navigation Bars: Beautiful pill-shaped, animated, and responsive navigation bars.
+-	Navigation Bars: Beautiful pill-shaped, animated, and responsive navigation bars.
-•	Parallax Scrolling: Smooth parallax scrolling backgrounds for a modern look.
+-	Loaders: Animated loaders for indicating data load times.
-•	Loaders: Animated loaders for indicating data load times.
+- 	Neumorphism Designs: Soft, raised components using the neumorphism design trend.
-•	Neumorphism Designs: Soft, raised components using the neumorphism design trend.
+- And More

 🌟 Contribution